Tachyonic gravitational dark matter production after inflation: Lattice simulations

 To determine whether curvature-induced tachyonic production can account for the observed DM density within a physically viable region of parameter space, we perform an extensive numerical analysis.
 In total, we carried out approximately $200$ independent 3+1 classical lattice simulations, scanning several orders of magnitude in the three free parameters of the model, namely the DM bare mass $M$, the EFT cutoff scale $\Lambda$, and the Hubble rate at the end of inflation $H_*$.
 The region of parameter space that can be meaningfully explored is subject to several theoretical and observational constraints: \begin{enumerate} \item \textit{DM mass bounds}: A lower bound on the DM mass is set by structure-formation considerations. $N$-body simulations and observations of ultra-faint dwarf galaxies imply $M \gtrsim 10^{-19}\,\mathrm{eV}$~\cite{PhysRevD.106.063517}, a bound that is further supported by analyses of the DM power spectrum~\cite{PhysRevLett.132.221004}.
 From above, the mass must remain smaller than the curvature-induced scale that controls the onset of the tachyonic instability, $M < \chi_* =\sqrt{48}H_*^2/\Lambda$, ensuring that the effective mass squared becomes negative at early times and that tachyonic amplification can occur. \item \textit{Hubble scale bounds}: The Hubble scale $H_*$ is identified with the Hubble rate at the end of inflation, assuming an instantaneous transition to RD.
 Successful Big Bang Nucleosynthesis requires $H_* \gtrsim 1\,\mathrm{MeV}$~\cite{PhysRevD.64.023508}, while the absence of a detected primordial tensor signal bounds the inflationary scale from above, $H_* \lesssim 10^{14}\,\mathrm{GeV}$~\cite{BICEP2:2018kqh}. \item \textit{EFT restrictions}: The cutoff scale $\Lambda$ governing the validity of the gravitational EFT must lie between the Hubble scale and the Planck scale, $H_* \lesssim \Lambda \lesssim M_P$.
 For excessively large values of $\Lambda$, the tachyonic phase becomes extremely short-lived, suppressing both the amplification of fluctuations and their subsequent classicalization.
-To remain in a regime where the mechanism is active and numerically tractable, we restrict our analysis to $\Lambda = \mathcal{O}(1$–$5)\,H_*$. \item\textit{Matter-like behavior before equality:} The spectator field must enter the matter-like regime before standard matter--radiation equality.
-Since the transition occurs when the characteristic physical momentum redshifts to the bare mass, $p(a_{\rm mat})\simeq M$, this requires $a_{\rm mat}/a_*\simeq p_*/M < a_{\rm eq}/a_*$.
-During RD, $a_{\rm eq}/a_*=(H_*/H_{\rm eq})^{1/2}$, so in terms of number of $e$-folds the condition can be written as $N_{\rm mat}< N_{\rm eq}$, with $N_{\rm mat}\simeq\ln\!\left({p_*}/{M}\right)$ and $N_{\rm eq }=\frac12\ln\!\left({H_*}/{H_{\rm eq}}\right)$. \end{enumerate} We perform dedicated batches of simulation for three representative values of the ratio $\Lambda/H_*=\{1,2,5\}$.
-For each choice, we vary $M$ linearly and $H_*$ logarithmically, and extract the corresponding relic abundance using Eq.~\eqref{eq:abundance}.
-These datasets allow us both to identify viable regions of parameter space and to construct accurate interpolating functions that smoothly connect the simulation points.
+To remain in a regime where the instability is active, numerically tractable with classical lattice simulations, and consistent with the EFT power counting discussed in Section \ref{sec:EFT}, we restrict our analysis to the range $\Lambda = \mathcal{O}(1\text{--}10)\,H_*$.
+The case $\Lambda \sim H_*$ (i.e. $\delta_H \sim 1$) is included only as a reference benchmark illustrating maximal tachyonic efficiency.
+Our main quantitative results and relic-density estimates rely instead on $\Lambda \gtrsim 2H_*$, where $\delta_H \leq 0.25$ and the curvature expansion remains manifestly hierarchical.
+In particular, for $\Lambda \gtrsim 5H_*\,, 10H_*$ one has respectively $\delta_H \lesssim 0.04,\,0.01$, ensuring that higher-curvature operators are parametrically suppressed by at least an order of magnitude relative to the leading dimension-six term in Eq.~\eqref{Snonrenorm}.
+In this regime, the tachyonic amplification does not probe momenta of order $\Lambda$ either, cf.~Section \ref{sec:quantum}.